 At this point, I began to think that I was dealing with some confused old guy and so I had decided to shut the dead-end conversation down with my final words, “We don’t sell things like that here sir, we have a student policy against both of those substances!”

 Well, the hook was set, and I was on the other line.
 It wasn’t the first time this routine phone call had been made.
 I still didn’t know it yet, but I might as well have been reading a script because I was being led masterfully so far to the triumphant moment he worked so hard for.
 His barking questions about our stock of tobacco and alcohol products pivoted, to the clinching line he couldn't wait to land on me “why don’t you sell alcohol and tobacco?” he demanded to know.
 The pause before his final zinger line was perfectly timed in the way that only a person who had delivered such a line many times before.
 So, he perfectly laid it out there . . .
 Wait for it . . .

 “You might as well sell alcohol and tobacco because you sell versions of the Bible besides The King James, don’t you!!”

 Laughter - that he tricked me with such practiced skill and intentionality.

-Anger - that people really thought so legalistically about everything in this story!
+Anger - that people thought so legalistically about everything in this story!

 I puzzled over that phone call for years.
-How could one get so zelous over the King James translation being the only credible version that they would compare it, in their mind to other harmful substances?
-There were moments in seminary when the professor would note translation differences between versions of the bible, but I couldn’t list 10 for you that meant SOO much to me that I would escalate the conversation to an argument or a test of fellowship!
+How could one get so zealous over the King James translation being the only credible version of the Bible that they would compare it, in their mind to other harmful substances?
+There were moments in seminary when the professor would note translation differences between versions of the Bible, but I couldn't list 10 for you that meant SOO much to me that I would escalate the conversation to an argument or a test of fellowship!

 Let’s go back to the mystery missing verse.